 A Missouri judge overturned the state's ban on same-sex marriages in November and ordered registrars to start issuing licenses to gay and lesbian couples.

 Same-sex couples may also soon be able to marry in Kansas following a federal judge's ruling in November that the state's ban on same-sex marriage violates the U.S. Constitution.

 Three states that do not allow gay marriage offer civil unions or domestic partnerships to same-sex couples.

 In Nevada, domestic partners are granted all the benefits, rights, obligations and/or responsibilities of marriage.
 These partnerships have been legal since 2009.

 A bill allowing domestic partnerships in Oregon was signed into law on May 9, 2007.
 An injunction delayed its initial implementation until it was lifted on Feb.
 1, 2008.

 Civil unions became legal in Colorado on May 1, 2013, a few months after the state’s General Assembly passed legislation allowing for civil unions.

-Domestic partnerships have been recognized in Wisconsin since August 2009 and a U.S. appeals court has now ruled that a gay marriage ban in Wisconsin is unconstitutional.
+Domestic partnerships have been recognized in Wisconsin since August 2009 and a U.S. appeals court has ruled that the state's gay marriage ban is unconstitutional.

 Twenty-nine states have constitutional amendments defining marriage as between one man and one woman.
 However, three of those states allow same-sex civil unions or domestic partnerships.